crispinalan/talkcalendar/README.md

 # Talk Calendar (Gtk4 Version)

-Talk Calendar is a Linux desktop calendar with speech capability.
+Talk Calendar is a Linux desktop calendar with some speech capability.

 ![](talkcalendar-gtk4.png)